Axial Seamount Eruption Forecasting Experiment: Experimental Design

 \section{Experimental Design}

 Our proposed protocol for the experiment is as follows:

 \begin{itemize}[itemsep=2pt, parsep=0pt, topsep=2pt, partopsep=0pt] \item \textbf{Forecast release schedule.} We will issue forecasts on a regular schedule announced in advance on the website of the Geohazards Crisis Observatory (\url{www.geohazards-observatory.com}).
-The first release is planned for 8 November 2025.
-Thereafter, we aim to provide forecast updates at least once a month, or more frequently as conditions warrant.
+The experiment was launched with its first release on 8 November 2025, followed by approximately monthly updates.
+The current document constitutes the ninth release, planned to issue on 4 August 2026.
+We aim to provide forecast updates once a month, or more frequently as conditions warrant.

 \item \textbf{Continuous monitoring and analysis.} We plan to continuously analyse real-time monitoring data from Axial Seamount, including geodetic measurements of seafloor uplift and continuous seismicity records, from the Ocean Observatories Initiative (OOI) Regional Cabled Array (RCA), funded by the US National Science Foundation \cite{Kelley2014_MarineGeology}.
 Together, these data capture the deformation and seismic activity associated with magmatic processes preceding eruptions.